Ebiquity/policy_enforced_data_generation/README.md

 # PriveTab
-This repository contains the implementation of <a href="[https://www.google.com/](https://ebiquity.umbc.edu/paper/html/id/1014/PriveTAB-Secure-and-Privacy-Preserving-sharing-of-Tabular-Data)" target="_blank">PriveTAB : Secure and Privacy-Preserving sharing of Tabular Data</a>.
+This repository contains the implementation of <a href="[https://www.google.com/](https://ebiquity.umbc.edu/paper/html/id/1014/PriveTAB-Secure-and-Privacy-Preserving-sharing-of-Tabular-Data)">PriveTAB : Secure and Privacy-Preserving sharing of Tabular Data</a>.
-We use <a href="https://arxiv.org/abs/1907.00503" target="_blank">CTGAN</a> as our primary generator model.
+We use <a href="https://arxiv.org/abs/1907.00503">CTGAN</a> as our primary generator model.
 CTGAN can be replaced with any conditional generator model.
 The trained generator model is sampled to create a privacy-preserving synthetic dataset.
 The sampling process is bound by the principle of <a href="https://personal.utdallas.edu/~muratk/courses/privacy08f_files/tcloseness.pdf" target="_blank">t-closeness</a>, ensuring privacy in the shared data